 When considering the two MLMM-selected SNPs at the haplotype level, the most favorable (TT) of the four observed haplotypes for increasing β-carotene concentration had an average effect estimate (0.81µg g -1 fresh weight) that was twofold greater than the least favorable GC haplotype (Supplemental Table S7).
 Not only was the most favorable haplotype found to exist at very low frequency in the association panel, but it also was not equally distributed among the endosperm mutation type groups.
 Only 13 su1 and two sh2 lines had the TT haplotype, whereas none of the su1sh2 lines possessed this haplotype.
 In contrast, the least favorable haplotype had the highest occurrence in the panel, with more than 70% of the lines in each endosperm mutation type having the GC haplotype.
 Indicative of only informativeness for the concentration of β-carotene, individually these two SNPs linked to crtRB1 were not significantly associated with total carotenoids (Supplemental Fig. S2), and both the TT and GC haplotypes had nearly the same average effect estimate for total carotenoids (Supplemental Table S7).

 Figure 2.
 Genome-wide association study for the ratio of β-carotene to the sum of β-cryptoxanthin and zeaxanthin [β-carotene/(β-cryptoxanthin+zeaxanthin)] in fresh kernels of sweet corn.
 (A) Scatter plot of association results from a mixed model analysis and linkage disequilibrium (LD) estimates (r2).
 The vertical lines are –log10 P-values of single nucleotide polymorphisms (SNPs) and blue color represents SNPs that are statistically significant at a 5% false discovery rate (FDR).
 Triangles are the r2 values of each SNP relative to the peak SNP (indicated as a red triangle) at 135,801,334 bp (B73 RefGen_v2) on chromosome 10.
 The red horizontal dashed line indicates the –log10 P-value of the least statistically significant SNP at a 5% FDR.
 The black vertical dashed line indicates the genomic position of the β-carotene hydroxylase 1 (crtRB1) gene.
 (B) Scatter plot of association results from a conditional mixed linear model analysis and LD estimates (r2).
-The SNPs (S10_135801334, red triangle; and S10_136086332, red circle) from the optimal multi-locus mixed-model were included as covariates in the mixed linear model to control for the crtRB1 effect.
+The SNPs (S10_135801334, red triangle; and S10_136086332, red circle) from the optimal multi-locus mixed model were included as covariates in the mixed linear model to control for the crtRB1 effect.